Estimating Causal Moderation Effects with Randomized Treatments and Non-Randomized Moderators: Identification and the Parallel Estimation Framework

-The fourth identification assumption is conditional independence between the potential outcomes and the moderator $S$. \begin{assumption}[Moderator Conditional Independence] \end{assumption} Note that given a randomized treatment and pre-treatment status of $S$ and $X$, the identification burden implied by Assumption \ref{assump:soo} is no more stringent than the identification burden involved in the standard observational causal identification of an average treatment effect via selection on observables.
-To reflect this, the notation of Assumption \ref{assump:soo} can be simplified as $\big( Y_i(t,1),Y_i(t,0) \big) \indep S_i\: \big| \:X_i$ for any $t$.

-In addition, identification via selection on observables requires the common support assumption, as is standard for observational causal identification. \begin{assumption}[Moderator Common Support] \end{assumption}
+The fourth identification assumption is conditional independence between the potential outcomes and the moderator. \begin{assumption}[Moderator Conditional Independence] \end{assumption} Note that given a randomized treatment and pre-treatment status of $S$ and $\bm{X}$, the identification burden implied by Assumption \ref{assump:soo} is no more stringent than the burden involved in the standard causal identification of an ATE via selection on observables.
+In addition, identification via selection on observables also requires a common support assumption. \begin{assumption}[Moderator Common Support] \end{assumption}

-The assumptions delineated above allow for identification of the ATME.\footnote{See Appendix A in the Supplementary Materials (SM) for proofs of propositions.}
+The assumptions delineated above allow for identification of the ATME.
+See Appendix A in the Supplementary Materials (SM) for a proof.

 \begin{proposition} Given Assumptions \ref{assump:sutva}-\ref{assump:cs},